miem215/4DoF_Arm_FaultDetection/README.md

 The system is designed to track a target coordinate while proactively dodging a dynamic, swinging obstacle, demonstrating advanced optimal control and state estimation in a simulated hardware environment.

+## File Structure

+* main.py - The core simulation loop.
+Initializes MuJoCo, injects Gaussian noise into the sensor bus, and ties the UKF and NMPC pipelines together.

+* controller.py - Contains the CasADi optimization logic.
+Defines the explicit dynamics, cost functions, and non-linear collision constraints over a finite prediction horizon.

+* filter.py - Contains the Unscented Kalman Filter (UKF) implementation.
+Uses deterministic sigma points to filter noisy joint positions and velocities.

+* Kinematic.py - The kinematic engine handling symbolic forward kinematics for the CasADi solver.

+* 3DoFarm.xml - The MuJoCo environment specification, defining the physical attributes of the arm, the dynamic obstacle, and the target.

 ## Motivation & Project Evolution

 This project evolved through several modifications to arrive current control architecture: